felipead/http-token-auth/CONTRIBUTING.md

 We recommend using Test Driven Development, writing tests before code in a Red-Green-Refactor cycle.
 This has the benefit of letting tests guide the design of classes and public interfaces, resulting in better code.

 Some people prefer writing tests after code.
 That's acceptable, however please keep in mind that code coverage must be kept at 100%.

-Also, test names should be written in [RSpec](http://rspec.info) in a descriptive manner.
+Also, test should be written in [RSpec](http://rspec.info) in a descriptive manner.

 To run tests: